Erik Damián Reyes Morales

 Academic profile

 Erik Damián is a Mexican scholar.
-He has a bachelor's degree in International Relations from the Faculty of Political and Social Sciences of the National Autonomous University of Mexico (UNAM), a master's degree in Hispanic Studies from Cádiz University, and a master's degree and a PhD in History from the Faculty of Philosophy and Literature and the Institute of Historical Research of UNAM.
+He holds a bachelor's degree in International Relations from the Faculty of Political and Social Sciences at the National Autonomous University of Mexico (UNAM), a master's degree in Hispanic Studies from the University of Cádiz, and both a master's degree and a PhD in History from UNAM’s Faculty of Philosophy and Letters and the Institute of Historical Research.

-His PhD dissertation, The Codex Colhuacan.
-A review of the History of Mexico-Tenochtitlan Nobility from Human Geography, Geopolitics and Geopolitical Thought, reconstructs the historical codex of Mexico-Tenochtitlan colhua nobility.
+His doctoral dissertation, The Codex Colhuacan: A Reinterpretation of the History of the Mexico-Tenochtitlan Nobility through Human Geography, Geopolitics, and Geopolitical Thought, reconstructs the historical codex of the Colhua nobility of Mexico-Tenochtitlan.

-Since 2007, he has been a visiting lecturer at the Faculty of Political and Social Sciences, where he is currently doing a postdoctoral fellowship.
-He is part of the National System of Researchers as a National Researcher Level I. He has taught undergraduate courses in Philosophy of History, Political Science, History of Political and Social Thought, Introduction to International Relations, International Cooperation and a Seminar of Contemporary International Topics.
-Nowadays, he teaches Universal and Mexican History of the 20th Century and Analysis of Public Organizations.
-At the graduate level, he teaches Foreign Policy and National Security of Mexico in the Master's Degree in Geopolitics at the Higher Naval Studies Center of the Mexican Navy.
+Since 2007, he has served as a visiting lecturer at the Faculty of Political and Social Sciences, where he is currently conducting postdoctoral research.
+He is a member of Mexico’s National System of Researchers (Level I).
+He has taught undergraduate courses in Philosophy of History, Political Science, History of Political and Social Thought, Introduction to International Relations, International Cooperation, and a Seminar on Contemporary International Issues.
+He currently teaches Twentieth-Century World and Mexican History and Public Organisation Analysis.
+At the graduate level, he teaches Foreign Policy and National Security of Mexico in the Master’s Program in Geopolitics at the Centre for Higher Naval Studies of the Mexican Navy.